yassilah/laravel-nova-nested-form/README.md

 # NEW: Add a minimum or a maximum number of children

-For instance, if you want vey user to have at least 3 posts and at most 5, simply use:
+For instance, if you want every user to have at least 3 posts and at most 5 posts, simply use:

 ```
 NestedForm::make('Posts')->min(3)->max(5)
 ```

-When creating a new user, 3 blank post will then appear.
+When creating a new user, 3 blank posts will be displayed.
 If you reach the maximum number of posts, the "Add a new post" button will disappear.

 # NEW: Set the default open/collapse behavior